Looking for work as a babysitter or nanny

 - 7 miles, will travel 25 mi

 Hi :) I’m looking for a part time Job taking care of kids.
 I want to move on to do something that I enjoy.
 And if there are pets involved that’s definitely a plus.
 I feel like you can learn a lot from kids.
 That’s why my friends and I started a kids program at a free clinic.
 To teach kids about health.
 I miss doing that.
 Since COVID hit I wasn’t able to do what I love every week.
 That’s why I’m hoping for an opportunity here.
 I would make sure your kids are safe and healthy with me.
 Thanks for the opportunity in advance.

 Trust & safety

 We encourage parents to conduct their own screenings using the background check tools.
 See what each of the badges covered, or learn more about keeping your family safe by visiting the Trust & Safety Center.

 Motor Vehicle Records

 First aid certification

-- Willing to consider either a part time or full time position
+- Willing to consider a part time position

 - Preschooler (age 4-5)